Asgaros/asgaros-forum/readme.txt

 == Changelog ==
 * Added: Option to show usernames in reactions
+* Added: Option to hide site-admins in memberslist
 * Added: Option to change format for activity-timestamps
 * Added: asgarosforum_filter_profile_row filter
 * Changed: Moved post-counter and report-button to the top